 Secondly the writing system is relatively difficult and completely different to the roman alphabet.
 Firstly, because they don’t actually use an alphabet, they use characters that represent a word or an idea.
 Secondly, there is a way to write each character with specific stroke orders, just like letters in the roman alphabet.
 If you don’t make the effort to learn these strokes, your writing will always look a bit strange to a native.
 Although the characters are hard, there are wonderful things called radicals, which will help you to work out the meaning of most characters that you encounter, if you make the effort to learn them early on.

 We hope we’ve helped to convince you to learn some form of Chinese, now you need to decide whether you’re going to learn Mandarin or Cantonese. and whether you should learn simplified or traditional characters.
+Or if you’re thinking about taking the HSK exam then read about our recommended HSK textbooks here.

 If you’ve had any experience learning Chinese, or you’re thinking about learning then please tell us all about it in the comments below.
 We always want to hear about your experiences, especially if that helps us to change our approach to language learning too.